oliviertassinari/react-swipeable-views/docs/src/pages/api/api.md

 ## `virtualize`

-This HOC extends the properties of `<SwipeableViews />` and adds the following ones:
+This HOC extends the properties of `SwipeableViews` and adds the following ones:

 | Name | Type | Default | Platform | Description |
 |:-----|:-----|:--------|:---------|:------------|